plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

    * Jivs packager packages `IssuesFound` and `ExternalIssuesFound`
    * App/server delivers the response in its API or service-specific format
    * The consumer may inspect, map, or otherwise consume the returned Jivs content
-   * No client-side Jivs `ValidationManager` restoration step is assumed
+   * No client-side Jivs `ValueHostsManager` restoration step is assumed

 ## Workflow D: Client-side Jivs with non-Jivs server errors

-1. Client creates/configures `ValidationManager` and assigned values to the ValueHosts
+1. Client creates/configures `ValueHostsManager` and assigned values to the ValueHosts
 2. User invokes the action, such as submit
 3. Client runs local validation for that action
 4. Client callbacks/hooks update visuals and messages to reflect the validation results